 - 1. General.
-Any procurement not exceeding \$150,000 may be conducted in accordance with the small purchase procedures authorized in this section.
+Any procurement not exceeding \$250,000 may be conducted in accordance with the small purchase procedures authorized in this section.
 Contract requirements shall not be artificially divided so as to constitute a small purchase under this Section (except as may be reasonably necessary to comply with Section V of this policy). - 2.
 Tribal and Indian Preference.
 CIHA shall, to the greatest extent feasible, provide preference first to Tribal member-owned economic enterprises and organizations, and then to Indian-owned economic enterprises and Indian organizations in the procurement of small purchases. - 3.
 Petty Cash Purchases of \$100 or Less.
 Small purchases under \$100 which can be satisfied by local sources may be processed through the use of a petty cash account.
 Such purchases shall be distributed equitably among qualified sources.
 No quotation is required if CIHA considers the price to be reasonable.

-4. De Minimis or Micro Purchases of between \$100 and \$5,000.
-For small purchases of less than \$5,000, also known as de minimis or micro purchases, only one price quote is required, provided the quote is considered reasonable.
+4. Micro Purchases of between \$100 and \$10,000.
+For small purchases of less than \$10,000, only one price quote is required, provided the quote is considered reasonable.
 Quotes may be obtained orally (either in person or by telephone), by fax, catalog, website, email, letter, or other informal procedure.
 If the purchase is made for reasons other than price, the file must clearly describe the reason for the purchase.
 Under no circumstances will a purchase be broken down into more than one action in order to meet the micro purchase threshold (except as may be reasonably necessary to comply with Section V of this policy).
-The de minimis or micro purchase must be documented by an authorized purchase order or contract.
+To the extent practicable, micro purchases shall be distributed equitably among qualified sources and must be documented by an authorized purchase order or contract.

-5. Small Purchases of between \$5,000 and \$150,000.
+5. Small Purchases of between \$10,000 and \$250,000.